Minton Morrill background image

 We understand that the prospect of bringing a legal cancer misdiagnosis claim can be daunting and it is common to be concerned about the costs of pursuing compensation.
 We will discuss a range of flexible and accessible funding options with you, allowing you the opportunity to make a claim regardless of your financial circumstances.
 This could include a No Win, No Fee agreement (also known as a Conditional Fee Agreement), legal expenses insurance, trade union membership, or private funding arrangements.

-We may be able to offer clients a No Win, No Fee agreement if the prospects of success of their case are above 51%.
 Under a No Win, No Fee agreement, our client’s legal fees only become payable if a cancer misdiagnosis compensation claim is successful and we seek to recover these costs from the negligent healthcare provider.
 If the case is ultimately unsuccessful our clients do not pay us anything.
 Click here for more information.

 Investigating your claim